 1. Go Indoor Skydiving at iFly!

-Discover Queenstown’s latest thrill – iFly indoor skydive, conveniently located right in the middle of town.
+If your accommodation is nearby, discover Queenstown’s latest thrill – iFly indoor skydive, conveniently located right in the middle of town.

 This is New Zealand’s only dedicated indoor sky diving centre and it’s a whole heap of fun – even for the littlies.